oroinc/documentation/user/integrations/pre-build/erp/sap.rst

 * **Orders and Statuses:** OroCommerce receives order data and order statuses from SAP, allowing for a real-time view of order progress and providing customers with timely updates on their orders.

+.. note:: The integration features and data exchanged may vary depending on your personalized integration solution.
+For more information or to get a quote, please |contact our support team|.

 Integration with OroCommerce API
 --------------------------------